scttech/Build_Financial_Software/chapter12/v1/README.md

-# Chapter 12
+# Chapter 12: IAT Processing

-This is the first version of the Chapter 12 project, where we will be adding processing of IAT ACH files.

-The following enhancements will be made in Chapter 12:

-[] - Creating IAT files

-[] - Updating the database to handle IAT files

-[] - OFAC Scanning of ACH files
+In v1 of the application, we setup:

+[X] ACH file creation for IAT batches

+[X] Database storage of IAT batches, entries, and addenda

+[X] Unit tests for initial IAT processing (SQL and Schema validation)

 # Running the ACH Project